|

 put our hearts together...And make a wish come true..."

 Every night, Main Street in the Magic Kingdom becomes the stage for Disney's best nighttime show, Wishes (low) (mobile), where they can paint the nighttime sky, and perhaps, make a wish come true.
 Wishes replaced Fantasy in the Sky on October 9, 2005.
 It's a show that rivals Illuminations in every way.
 Interestingly, Wishes doesn't use any of the elements from Illuminations, and vice-versa.
 They are very different shows.
 Wishes is classic Disney (and is more of a pure fireworks show), while Illuminations embraces the world...
-A series of photos can be found here... |
+A series of images can be found here... |

 135MB, Length: 15:21, Bitrate: 1.2mb/s 60.1MB, Length: 15:21, Bitrate: 512kb/s |